 Study program structure

 The ﬁrst study year is characterized by a broad offer in disciplinary education that builds on and extends the students’ entrance qualification.
-RIS Students select introductory modules with a total of 45 CP from the CHOICE area of a variety of study programs, of which 22.5 CP will be from their intended major.
+RIS Students take introductory modules with a total of 45 CP from the CHOICE area.

 RIS students take the following discipline-specific CHOICE Modules in their first year of study: